 Food on airplanes tends to be full of fat and sodium, which can make flying unpleasant.
 By doing your research beforehand, you can find which restaurants are located in the airport so you can grab a healthy bite to eat before getting on board.

 The TSA has rules about the sizes of many products you may want to bring with you during your travels in your carry-on bag.
 Luckily, many companies offer travel-sized products and cosmetics.
 Why toss or pour out the toiletries you’ve spent your money on when you can buy products that align with the TSA’s rules in the first place?
+Give this money-saving travel life hack a shot on your next journey!

 If you’re traveling with companions, pack an adapter that multiple people can plug into.
 You can even make use of your adapter if traveling along — if every outlet is in use when you arrive at your gate, a fellow traveler may be willing to share with you if you can provide one.

 In today’s world, we want our electronics charged and ready to use at all times.
 Those who rely on their phones to call for a pick-up once they reach their destination may start to panic when they see a red 10% battery charge in the top corner.
 To avoid dead cell phones and other electronics, pack a portable battery charger.
 With a portable charger, you won’t have to track down an outlet if your phone’s battery dwindles to dangerous levels.
+This is one of the best flight hacks for enabling fast post-flight communication with your loved ones.

 As long as you adhere to the TSA’s rules, you can bring alcoholic beverages onto your flight.
 However, according to FAA rules, you can’t drink alcohol on your flight that hasn’t been served by the airline.
 So feel free to bring your alcohol on board — just wait until after you’ve reached your destination before kicking off the celebration.